CBIS Stock Predictions For 2019 (Buy or Sell?)

 The verdict for CBIS?
 Not favorable.

-Cannabis Science has performed poorly in 2018 and there’s no reason to expect this risky penny stock to turn around its fortunes in 2019.
+Cannabis Science has consistently under-performed the broader market as well as its peers.
+There’s no reason to expect this risky penny stock to turn around its fortunes in 2019.

 John Persinos is the managing editor of Investing Daily.